When & How to Fertilizer Your Fruit Trees

 Make your organic orchard bountiful by fertilizing your fruit trees.

-In our latest, research-based video, Tricia explains IF, when, and how much to fertilize your fruit trees.
+In our research-based video, Tricia explains IF, when, and how much to fertilize your fruit trees.
 Keep reading here to learn more, and use our online fertilizer calculator.

 When to fertilize fruit trees

 Right before bud break is the perfect time to fertilize your fruit trees.
 If you miss the moment and the trees have begun to bloom, you can still fertilize until June.

 Don’t fertilize in late summer or fall, though, because the new growth put on by the tree can be damaged by frost.